pantheon-systems/documentation/source/content/guides/wordpress-configurations/04-wp-cfm.md

     terminus env:commit <site>.<env> --message="Install wp-cfm plugin"
     ```

-1. Deploy this commit to the Test and Live environments using the Pantheon Dashboard or with Terminus, and clear the cache:
+1. Deploy the commit to the Test and Live environments using the Pantheon Dashboard or with Terminus, and clear the cache for both environments:

     ```bash{outputLines: 1}
     # Deploy to Test